dyhBUPT/StrongSORT/README.md

 - You can also try to apply AFLink and GSI to other trackers.
 We would be glad if you could tell us your new results.
 - Tuning the hyperparameters carefully would bring better performance.

-## TODO

-- Evaluation on the public detections.
-- Training BoT on the MOT datasets.
-- More optimization tricks.

 ## Citation

 ```